jito-foundation/jito-solana/docs/src/operations/validator-initiatives.md

 ## Solana Foundation Server Program

 Separately from the delegation program, The Solana Foundation offers a server program that provides servers in various data-centers all over the world.
 If you would like to run a consensus validator or RPC node, you may use this program to rent bare metal servers in various data-centers.
 The servers meet or exceed the [Solana validator hardware specs](./requirements.md#hardware-recommendations).
 No long-term lease commitments are required.
-To find out more, visit the [Solana server program page](https://solana.org/server-program).
+To find out more, visit the [Solana server recommendations page](https://solana.inflect.com/).

 ## Stake Pools

 The Solana ecosystem operates various stake pools.
 These stake pools delegate stake to validators using various delegation strategies.
-To learn more about stake pools and their delegation strategies, visit the [Solana Foundation stake pools page](https://solana.org/stake-pools).
+To learn more about stake pools and their delegation strategies, visit the [Solana Stake Pool documentation](https://spl.solana.com/stake-pool).